cappelleemile/Rock-Paper-Scissors/README.md

    ```bash
    sh rps.sh
    ```
-3. Enter an IP or domain and view the results!
+3. Choose rock, paper, or scissors and see who wins!

 ### Contributing
 Want to contribute?
 Feel free to open an issue or submit a pull request.